lochrist/lochrist.github.io/_posts/2017-10-18-typescript-library-starter.md

 ### Code not setup

 I hate setupping new projects with a passion.
 What I like is to code.
 To produce something new.
-Not read reading docs about yml config file (I am looking at you [Travis](https://travis-ci.org/)).
+Not reading docs about yml config file (I am looking at you [Travis](https://travis-ci.org/)).
 I have a [github boilerplate](https://github.com/lochrist/vanilla-ts) to setup new typescript project.
 It is crazy simple.
 But it doesn't support much.
 But at least I understand all the ramifications of all the tech that is used :)

 ## Boilerplate to the rescue
-Over the past few years, I notice a proliferation of "boilerplate" projects to start any kind of web development.
+Over the past few years, I noticed a proliferation of "boilerplate" projects to start any kind of web development.
 There is even a tool: [Yeoman](http://yeoman.io/) whose sole goal is to help you setup any kind of webapp (over **5600** different types!).

 I am currently working on my own web UI library.
-Because everyone has to have created one!
+Everyone needs his own UI library!
 It is kind of a rite of passage.
 Now that I want to put it out on npm I need to find a proper way to package it.
 And this is where I found this [typescript library starter](https://github.com/alexjoverm/typescript-library-starter) boilerplate.
 It is fully battery included: docs, tests, bundling.
 There is even a linter and code coverage.
 This seems to be a good start for my own usage... but still this is a lot of new techs to properly understand in order to maintain and debug my super simple library.

 There is even a fork of this [boilerplate](https://github.com/tonysneed/typescript-library-starter-lite) in order to make some workflows (publishing and commiting) more customizable.
 I will try to gather enough courage to try this out shortly!